Announcement

 All days and times in this forecast are in UTC (Zulu) time.

-17 and 15 meter propagation crossing the auroral ovals and polar regions is likely to be normal through at least Sunday.
-17 and 15 meter long path propagation from North America to southeast and east Asia from about 1100Z to 1400Z is likely to be normal through at least Sunday.
+17 and 15 meter propagation crossing the auroral ovals and polar regions is likely to be mostly normal during daytime hours and mildly to moderately degraded during local nighttime hours during Thursday, Friday and Saturday.
+Long path propagation from North America to southeast and east Asia is likely to be mostly normal during daytime hours and mildly degraded during local nighttime hours during Thursday, Friday and Saturday

 Sustained southward orientation (-Bz) of the north-south component of the interplanetary magnetic field (IMF) plays a crucial but unpredictable role in triggering all geomagnetic storms.
 Brief minor to moderate geomagnetic